khaireddinechebbi/APTs-Detection-Framework/SigmaRules/Command and Control/REAME.md

 ### T1573 - Encrypted Channel
 #### Description:

-Adversaries may employ an encryption algorithm to conceal command and control traffic rather than relying on any inherent protections provided by a communication protocol.
-Despite the use of a secure algorithm, these implementations may be vulnerable to reverse engineering if secret keys are encoded and/or generated within malware samples/configuration files.
+Adversaries use encrypted communication channels to conceal their command and control traffic and evade network detection.
+This technique involves implementing custom encryption within PowerShell scripts using .NET classes like SslStream and TcpClient to establish secure, encrypted connections between compromised systems and attacker-controlled servers.

 #### Kibana Query Language Code (KQL):
 ```